 As mentioned, there are several ways a door can start sticking.
 It's important first to determine why a door is sticky - you don't want to start trimming the door down if it's just a matter of a loose hinge.
 Close the door and look at the way it sits in the door frame.
-At a glance, you should be able to see if the door is misaligned and where it's sticking.
-If you can't tell by eye-balling it, slide a piece of paper around the door in the gap between the door and the frame.
+At a glance, you should be able to see whether the door is misaligned and where it's sticking.
+If you can't tell by eyeballing it, slide a piece of paper around the door in the gap between the door and the frame.
 If the paper gets caught, you'll know where the issue is.

 Check the hinges.
-If they're loose the door won't fit properly in its frame and will probably rub against the floor when you open and close it.
+If they're loose, the door won't fit properly in its frame and will probably rub against the floor when you open and close it.
 Use a screwdriver to tighten the screws.
 Then open and close the door.
-You may need to adjust the screws some more, either by making them tighter or looser, until the door fits perfectly again.
+You may need to adjust the screws some more, by making them either tighter or looser, until the door fits perfectly again.

 While we're on the subject, take a look at the hinges.
 If they're grimy or rusty, that may also impede the door from opening properly.
 It's likely the door will be squeaky too.
 Spray some WD-40 into the gap between the pin and hinge plate at the top.
 Then open and close the door several times to spread the lubricant.
 If that doesn't work, you'll need to remove the pins from the hinge plates and clean them with steel wool first.
 Once they're clean, apply the WD-40 and your door should be back on track.

 When it comes to determining what's causing an issue in a home, no matter what that issue is, humidity or moisture always seem to make an appearance.
 A sticking door is no different.
 Humidity causes wood to expand.
-If the door only sticks during the summer, it's a seasonal thing that can be resolved with a dehumidifier or air conditioner.
+If the door only sticks during the summer, it's a seasonal thing that can usually be resolved with a dehumidifier or air conditioner.
 Removing the humidity from the air will shrink the door back to the size it's supposed to be.
 If the humidity isn't a seasonal issue, you may want to trim the door down a little.

 Trimming the Door

-If you've determined that the door isn't sticking because of the hinges or seasonal humidity, trimming the door is the most permanent solution.
+Once you've determined that the door isn't sticking because of the hinges or seasonal humidity, trimming the door is the most permanent solution.
 You'll need a block plane.
 A block plane is a tool that makes trimming flat wood surfaces easy.
 The pros prefer the more expensive models, but there are many affordable options at your local home improvement center, ranging between $9 and $30.